 This registry is limited to registering assigned identifiers.
 Identifiers in this registry are typically defined within the context of a separate specification, which defines the semantic meaning of the identifier within the context of a particular protocol and/or data structure.
 Where applicable, this registry provides references to the documents where the exact meaning of each identifier is defined.

 Structure

-The basic structure of identifiers assigned by the Swedish e-identification board is based on the following components
+The basic structure of identifiers assigned by the Swedish e-identification board is based on the following components:

-Grundstruktur för E-legitimationsnämndens identifierare bygger på följande grundläggande parametrar: